FraMecca/inria-internship/algorithm.md

 The tool receives as its inputs an ocaml pattern matching section of code and the lambda representation given as output by the ocaml compiler when invoked with flag -dlambda.

+% [Gabriel]The algorithm takes in input a representation of the Lambda
+% code, could be the compiler AST directly: no need to re-parse the
+% lambda code (unless we want to)

 The pattern matching section has form:

 ```